Software development process: Examples

-Rapid application development (RAD) is a software development methodology, which favors iterative development and the rapid construction of prototypes instead of large amounts of up-front planning.
+Rapid application development (RAD) is a methodology which favors iterative development and the rapid construction of prototypes instead of large amounts of up-front planning.
 The "planning" of software developed using RAD is interleaved with writing the software itself.
-The lack of extensive pre-planning generally allows software to be written much faster, and makes it easier to change requirements.
+The lack of extensive pre-planning generally allows software to be written much faster and makes it easier to change requirements.

-The rapid development process starts with the development of preliminary data models and business process models using structured techniques.
-In the next stage, requirements are verified using prototyping, eventually to refine the data and process models.
-These stages are repeated iteratively; further development results in "a combined business requirements and technical design statement to be used for constructing new systems".

-The term was first used to describe a software development process introduced by James Martin in 1991.
-According to Whitten (2003), it is a merger of various structured techniques, especially data-driven information technology engineering, with prototyping techniques to accelerate software systems development.

-The basic principles of rapid application development are: